gilesknap/eyes/README.md

 Back in 2000 I found quite interesting survival behaviour emerging from multiple runs of the 'world'.

+IN 2004 I rewrote it in C# but abandoned that as I discovered that a JIT language is not fit for this purpose - way too slow.

-I also found that resurrecting the code in 2011 was fun due to the improvement in hardware!
+Resurrecting the code in 2011 was fun due to the improvement in hardware performance!
+(The code is single threaded)

 Uploading to github in 2023 for further development ...

+I could not make this compile in 2023 but the enclosed zip file contains the binaries and dependent DLLs from the 2011 reboot.
+Requires windows 20 run.

 ## RISC processor spec